sna7ke/sfsd-slim-project/README.md

 # sfsd-slim-project
 #### --> A simple file system simulator that emulates the functions of a real file system by applying the common functionalities on a binary file "secondary_memory.bin"
+### NOTE :
+main.c is a temporary file to test what we have done so far , it will be removed/edited constantly but its just a test

 ## TO DO LIST :